Planning a weekend trip to Boston and looking for an easy 2-day itinerary? You’re in the right place!

 Holy cow was she right!

-The beers were cold and plentiful and the food was delicious.
+The beers were cold and plentiful whilst the food was delicious.
 We had never tried Irish food before and we were pleasantly surprised.
-We ordered “The Taste of Ireland” and it was a perfect combination of their three most popular meals.
-The dish was savoury.
+We ordered ‘The Taste of Ireland’ and it was a perfect combination of their 3 most popular meals.
+The dish was savoury to say the least.

 Has any city ever surprised you, like Boston surprised me?